ratpack/ratpack/ratpack-manual/src/content/chapters/10-launching.md

 ## Configuring and starting a Ratpack application

 A Ratpack application is configured and started via the [`RatpackLauncher`](api/ratpack/launch/RatpackLauncher.html).
+The [`with`][api/ratpack/launch/RatpackLauncher.html#with-ratpack.launch.ServerConfig`] methods creates an instance of the launcher that is backed with the provided server configuration.
-The [`launcher`][api/ratpack/launch/RatpackLauncher.html#launcher-ratpack.func.Action`] provides access to the base [`Registry`][api/ratpack/registry/Registry.html] that is used to configure the Ratpack application.

-The base registry must provide the [`ServerConfig`][api/ratpack/launch/ServerConfig.html], the [`ExecController`][api/ratpack/exec/ExecController.html], and the default Netty `ByteBufAllocator`.
+The launcher then provides access to configure the user [`Registry`][api/ratpack/registry/Registry.html] that is used to configure the Ratpack application via the [`bindings`][api/ratpack/launch/RatpackLauncher.html#bindings-ratpack.func.Function] method.
+The launcher adds the necessary default objects to the registry before building the server instance.
+Objects in the user registry will take supersede the defaults items.
-If not provided, defaults will be added to the Registry.
-All subsequent Registries will inherit from this base registry.

-The `launcher` method will return an instance of `RatpackLauncher`.
-This instance provides the [`config`][api/ratpack/launch/RatpackLauncher.html#config-ratpack.func.action] convenience method to configure the default `ServerConfig`.

 Calling the [`build`](api/ratpack/launch/RatpackLauncher.html#build-ratpack.launch.HandlerFactory] will construct a [`RatpackServer`][api/ratpack/server/RatpackServer.html] that can be started.
 Note that the `build` method accepts a [`HandlerFactory`][api/ratpack/launch/HandlerFactory.html].
 This factory is responsible for create the handler that is effectively the Ratpack application.
 See the [chapter on handlers](handlers.html) for more details.

-The Ratpack application can be customized by adding a custom `ServerConfig` object to the `Registry.
+The Ratpack application can be customized by configuring the `ServerConfig` object used to create the launcher.
 This instance can be constructed using the [`ServerConfigBuilder`][api/ratpack/launch/ServerConfigBuilder.html].
 For example,

 ```language-java